dunamismax/dunamismax/README.md

 ## About

-Go developer specializing in **modern full-stack development and system programming** with cutting-edge tech stacks.
-I build comprehensive learning environments and production-ready applications using Go 1.24, Svelte 5, and modern build automation.
+Go developer specializing in **standard library-first development and minimalist architecture** with cutting-edge Go 1.24 features.
+I build comprehensive learning environments and production-ready applications using pure Go standard library, hypermedia-driven interfaces, and zero-dependency deployment.

-**Current Focus**: Two production-ready monorepos showcasing progressive Go mastery - from comprehensive learning fundamentals with playground experimentation to high-performance web applications with modern frontend frameworks.
+**Current Focus**: Two production-ready monorepos showcasing progressive Go mastery - from comprehensive learning fundamentals with playground experimentation to the ultimate Go standard library web stack with embedded assets and single-binary deployment.

 ---